Pub & Club Guide

 229 Vicarage Road

-This grade II listed imposing Neo-Gothic designed pub built in 1908 has an open plan design decorated in the Ember Inns style.
-The upstairs function room hosts a regular Wednesday Folk Club and regular bands throughout the year.
-Regular quizzes are held Sundays and Thursdays & poker on a Monday night.
-Ale price reduced on Monday (currently £2.50/pint).
+A Grade II listed imposing Neo-Gothic designed pub built in 1908.
+It has an open plan design decorated in the Ember Inns style that incorporates original features.
+It was refurbished in 2023.
+There is a large garden at the front and plenty of parking spaces to the rear.
+There is a focus on food, but three or four cask beers are available at all times.
+Regular quizzes are held Sundays and Thursdays and poker on a Monday night.
+Ale price reduced on Monday and Thursday.

 - Rose Villa Tavern